marcuwynu23/JS-templater-python/README.md

 # JS-templater
-View Engine use pure DOM javascript in web development
+View Engine written in python3 use pure DOM javascript in web development for flask web development